RichoM/webots-blockly/README.md

 Open the [editor](https://richom.github.io/webots-blockly/editor/)

+## Instructions

+To start the server:

+    $ npm run server

-To start the server run:
+To start the desktop app:

-    $ npm start
+    $ npm run desktop

-To install node-static (I don't know if this is necessary but I'll probably forget how to do it):
+To install dependencies (I add this mostly as a reminder to myself):

-    $ npm install --save-dev node-static
+    $ npm install